sugi-a/jtcmake/sphinx/source/howto.rst

 Original files
 ==============

-When building something, we often have "original files" that do not depend on other files and, therefore, are the start points of the build process.
+When building something, we often have "original files" that do not depend on any other files and, therefore, are the start points of the build process.
-We can bring those files into our definition of Rules using wrapping them by ``jtcmake.File`` or ``jtcmake.VFile`` .
+We can bring those files into our definition of rules by wrapping them using ``jtcmake.File`` or ``jtcmake.VFile`` .
 Actually we have already seen a case in the first chapter.
 Here I repost it. ::

   import shutil